Estimated annual campus deadline: Mid-December

 - Be a college junior pursuing a bachelor's degree during the current academic year.
-"Junior" means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between December 2017 and August 2018.
+"Junior" means a student who plans to continue full-time undergraduate study in the academic year after you apply (i.e. who expects to receive a baccalaureate degree between December and August one year after their application date).

 - Plans to enter a master's or doctoral program in the arts, humanities, or social sciences.

 - Be a United States citizen or a United States national from American Samoa or the Commonwealth of the Northern Mariana Islands.

 - Have a documented history of receiving need-based financial aid during his or her undergraduate years.
 Primary evidence of meeting this criterion is a student's history of receiving need-based institutional, state or federal grants-in-aid.